-Library Standard Note SN07059 provides further general background information.
+The Library Standard Note, FAQs: Academies and free schools, SN07059 provides further general background information.

 Free schools (also known as 'additional schools') are state-funded schools that are independent of the local authority.
 Free schools are usually new schools set up in response to parental demand.
 They operate under the same legal structure as academies, and have freedoms over their curriculum (provided it is broad and balanced), the school day and term time, staffing and budgets.
 No fees are charged for admission.
 The DFE assesses and approves free school applications, and the Education Funding Agency is responsible for their funding and the oversight of their financial management and governance.